 Salesperson: Well, yeah.
 That's the one over there.
 [Points in the general direction of a few mattresses and walks away].

-At this point, my wife and I tried both beds -- the cheapest, and the more expensive.
+At this point, my wife and I tried both beds — the cheapest, and the more expensive.
 There wasn't a big difference.
-The more expensive was perhaps a bit more comfortable, but not by much.
+The more expensive one was perhaps a bit more comfortable, but not by much.

 That’s when I see the salesperson strolling back in our direction.